-Scroll down to .pdf, if it shows Adobe Acrobat Reader, it is set correctly, if it doesn't, select .pdf and click the Change program.. (button) in the upper right corner of the screen.
+Scroll down to .pdf, if it shows Adobe Acrobat Reader, it is set correctly, if it shows some other program, select .pdf and click the Change program.. (button) in the upper right corner of the screen.

-You should see "Adobe Acrobat Reader" in the choices, select it and then hit OK
+"Adobe Acrobat Reader" should be in the list of choices, select it and then OK

 Finding 4.
 How do I get to Internet Options in Edge?
 I can't find it.

-Solution 6: Windows 10 users will see the certificate selection differently than older versions of Windows.
+Solution 5: Windows 10 users will see the certificate selection differently than older versions of Windows.
 Click More choices to see additional certificates.
-Select the correct one, and then click OK.
+Select the correct certificate and then click OK.

 If you have questions or suggestions for this site, contact Michael J. Danberry

 Last Update or Review: Sunday, 14 May 2023 19:06 hrs

 names all resolve to the same website: ChiefsCACSite.com,

 The following domain names all resolve to the same website: ChiefsCACSite.com, CommonAccessCard.us, CommonAccessCard.info, & ChiefGeek.us